jadecobra/python_tdd_exercises/source/sleep duration.rst

   the terminal outputs a similar message as before, this time for the second keyword argument

-* we update the definition the same way
+* I update the definition the same way

   .. code-block:: python

      def duration(wake_time, sleep_time):
          return None

-  the terminal now shows an :doc:`AssertionError` since our duration function returns :doc:`None </data structures: None>` and the test expects ``1`` as the duration when a sleep time of ``07:00`` and a wake time of ``08:00`` is given
+  the terminal now shows an :doc:`AssertionError` since the duration function returns :doc:`None </data structures: None>` and the test expects ``1`` as the duration when a sleep time of ``07:00`` and a wake time of ``08:00`` is given

-* modify the return value for the duration function to our expectation
+* modify the return value for the duration function to the expectation

   .. code-block:: python